 At the foundation of any sales funnel is a deep understanding of the target audience (potential buyers).

-With this information, businesses can lay out a foundational strategy that appeals to potential buyers at every stage of their buyer’s journey.
+With this information, businesses can lay out foundational marketing strategies that appeal to potential buyers at every stage of their buyer’s journey.
 This means crafting a unique selling proposition (USP) and solidifying the message they want to communicate to their audience.

 The “floodgate”, then, refers to the traffic source (or sources) that are sending visitors to the funnel.
-These floodgates might include paid ads, social media channels, cold outreach, content marketing, search engine optimization (SEO), and others.
+These floodgates might include paid ads, social media channels, cold outreach (e.g. email marketing), content marketing, search engine optimization (SEO), and others.

 This traffic is then directed to the actual sales funnel, which can take a variety of forms.
 However, this typically involves a lead magnet (to catch the user’s interest), an amplifier (that positions your brand as the superior choice against your competitors), and a conversion event (where the user turns into lead).

-Essentially, the main components of a sales funnel involve understanding your audience, attracting that audience to your website, and converting those visitors into buyers.
+Essentially, the main components of a sales funnel involve understanding your audience members, attracting that audience to your website, and converting those visitors into buyers.

 As to not get too technical right off the bat, we should first discuss why your business needs a digital marketing funnel.
 Let’s dive in.

 Why Does Your Business Need a Digital Marketing Funnel?

 For any business that’s investing in new marketing tactics, they want to get the most bang for their buck.
 Utilizing digital marketing funnels is the key to reaching a wider audience and getting the best conversion rate on your marketing efforts.